Harry Crerar: First World War

-On the outbreak of the First World War in August 1914, the 4th Battery was one of nine Militia batteries called up as units to form the artillery of the 1st Canadian Division.
+On the outbreak of the First World War in August 1914, the 4th Battery was one of nine militia batteries called up as units to form the artillery of the 1st Canadian Division.
 The members of the battery all volunteered for overseas service in the Canadian Expeditionary Force (CEF).
 Crerar was promoted to captain.
-The 1st Division went into camp at Valcartier, near Quebec City, where the 4th Battery was reorganised with six guns instead of four, and was renumbered the 8th Battery.
+The 1st Division went into camp at Valcartier, near Quebec City, where the 4th Battery was reorganized with six guns instead of four, and was renumbered the 8th Battery.
 The table of organisation and equipment of each battery called for 6 officers, 187 other ranks, and 183 horses.
 Three batteries formed a brigade; the 8th Battery was part of the 3rd Brigade.
 The battery embarked for the UK on the SS Gambion on 1 October, and reached Plymouth on 14 October.

 The 1st Canadian Division went into camp on Salisbury Plain.
 Training was interrupted in November.
-Experience in mobile warfare had shown that six-gun batteries were too hard to control, so the British War Office decided to revert to the old four-gun battery organisation.
-The reorganisation of the Canadian batteries commenced on 17 November, and the 8th Battery was renumbered the 11th Battery.
+Experience in mobile warfare had shown that six-gun batteries were too hard to control, so the British War Office decided to revert to the old four-gun battery organization.
+The reorganization of the Canadian batteries commenced on 17 November, and the 8th Battery was renumbered the 11th Battery.
 Each brigade should have had three batteries of 18-pounders and one of the 4.5-inch howitzers, but the latter were not yet available.
 Training was hampered by the weather; it rained on 89 of the 123 days the Canadians spent there, and there was competition for firing ranges from British units.
 There were also shortages of ammunition, and the batteries did not fire their guns until January 1915, when each fired 55 rounds.

 The 1st Canadian Division moved to the Western Front in February 1915.
 The following month the division artillery participated in the Battle of Neuve Chapelle, where the 1st Canadian Division had a minor role, and in April was engaged in the Second Battle of Ypres, when the 11th Battery came under sustained German artillery fire.
 Crerar acted as 11th Battery commander from 11 to 22 July, and then assumed command of the 10th Battery.
-On 7 December he left on furlough to England, and then returned to Canada, where he married Verse at St Paul's Anglican Church in Toronto on 14 January 1916 in a ceremony conducted by Archdeacon H. J. Cody.
+On 7 December he left on furlough to England then returned to Canada, where he married Verse at St Paul's Anglican Church in Toronto on 14 January 1916 in a ceremony conducted by Archdeacon H. J. Cody.
 He spent another month on leave in Canada before the two embarked for the UK, where she worked as a volunteer nurse at a hospital in Kingston upon Thames.
 She returned to Canada for the birth of their first child, a daughter named Margaret (known as Peggy), in November 1916.